chenyubi14/quantum_oscill_freq/README.md

-# Theorical background
+# Theoretical background
-For theoretical background, chapter 14 of Solid State Physics by Ashcroft/Mermin is a good reference.
+For theoretical background, chapter 14 of Solid State Physics by Ashcroft/Mermin is a good reference to understand why oscillations happen.

 This repository contains a set of tools I found to calculate quantum oscillation frequencies for magnetic susceptibility (de HAAS-van ALPHEN effect), conductivity (Shubnikov-de Haas effect), and magnetorestriction, etc.

 The quantum oscillation frequencies are proportional to extremal Fermi surface areas (Onsage relation, eq 14.15 in Ashcroft/Mermin), so the key is to calculate Fermi surface, and find extremal area perpendicular to applied magnetic field.